 The best way to choose which Nootropic will suit your needs is by determining what result you would like to achieve and matching a Nootropic within these categories that may address it.

 Nootropic types include Racetams, Cholines, Natural Nootropics, Vitamin B derivatives, Peptides, Ampakines and “Smart Drugs”.

-Some Nootropics can overlap into different types but the benefits and effects of each Nootropic are unique and in some cases, they can be taken Nootropic stacks (combined with other Nootropics or supplements) in different categories to achieve optimal results.
+Some Nootropics can overlap into different types but the benefits and effects of each Nootropic are unique and in some cases, they can be taken in Nootropic stacks or combined with other Nootropics or supplements in different categories to achieve optimal results.

 Here is a guide to the seven different types of Nootropics and what they do in order to help you choose which one may be best for you.

 Racetams are a synthetic class of Nootropics and the most widely used to date.
 The first Nootropic ever synthesized was Piracetam, which falls into this category.
 There are quite a few other types of Racetams but the most common include Piracetam, Aniracetam, Pramiracetam, Oxiracetam and Phenylpiracetam.

 Additionally, the powerful Noopept is worth mentioning.
 It has a different chemical structure to a Racetam (see peptides) but is often “considered” a member of this class of Nootropics since it works very similarly to Piracetam.